Clostridium butyricum

 Clostridium butyricum is a strictly anaerobic endospore-forming Gram-positive butyric acid–producing bacillus subsisting by means of fermentation using an intracellularly accumulated amylopectin-like α-polyglucan (granulose) as a substrate.
-It is uncommonly reported as a human pathogen and is widely used as a probiotic in Asia (particularly in Japan, Korea and China).
+It is uncommonly reported as a human pathogen and is widely used as a probiotic in Japan, Korea, and China.
 C. butyricum is a soil inhabitant in various parts of the world, has been cultured from the stool of healthy children and adults, and is common in soured milk and cheeses.
-The connection with dairy products is shown by the name: the butyr- in butyricum reflects the relevance of butyric acid in the bacteria's metabolism and the connection with Latin butyrum and Greek βούτυρον, with word roots pertaining to butter and cheese.
+The connection with dairy products is shown by the name, the butyr- in butyricum reflects the relevance of butyric acid in the bacteria's metabolism and the connection with Latin butyrum and Greek βούτυρον, with word roots pertaining to butter and cheese.

 Industrial relevance

 The study of fermentation in the 19th century was of interest not only to basic science but also as applied science funded by companies in certain industries, principally winemaking and brewing, as a means to reduce risk of bad batches through greater understanding and control of the process.
-Thus early microbiologists such as Louis Pasteur were funded in their research into microbial metabolism and biochemistry.
+Thus, early microbiologists such as Louis Pasteur were funded in their research into microbial metabolism and biochemistry.
 Such research led to the first understanding of anaerobic metabolism, and butyric acid fermentation was humans' initial window into that world.
-In this connection it was circa 1880 when a scientist surnamed Prazmowski first assigned a name to Clostridium butyricum.
+In 1880, Adam Prażmowski from the University of Leipzig first assigned the binomial name Clostridium butyricum.